-There’s little doubt that implementing a multiple route planning system can well prove worth it for any company involved in logistics, and it’s definitely worth any logistic manager’s time to consider utilizing one of these tools immediately if it hasn’t been done already.
+There is little doubt that implementing a multiple route planning system can well prove worth it for any company involved in logistics, and it is definitely worth any logistic manager’s time to consider utilizing one of these tools immediately if it has not been done already.
 Check out this online resource for a good guide on what fundamental aspects to keep in mind when choosing the right multiple route planning system to put in place for your organization.

 On-Demand and Crowdsourced-based Delivery Options

-A second major innovation that has come about in the logistics sector is the uprising of on-demand and crowdsourced-based delivery options.
+A second major innovation that has come about in the logistics sector is the growing on-demand and crowdsource-based delivery options.
 DoorDash, UberEats, and Grubhub are all three examples of crowdsource-based delivery providers.
 Anytime someone wants food delivered to their location, they simply place an order for their desired restaurant through the crowdsource provider, and then a representative of the applicable company places and picks up the order from the applicable diner, and afterward delivers it to the customer.

-Of course, this doesn’t have to be a service for just food delivery.
+Of course, this does not have to be a service for just food delivery.
 Any resource can be transported and delivered in a similar fashion.
 On-demand, crowdsource-based delivery is a true modern innovation in the logistics sector that many organizations, and individuals, for that matter, are presently taking advantage of.
-The convenience of this current era innovation is hard to deny and it’s a sure bet that many more retailers will be onboard, fully taking advantage of this option in the near future, if they haven’t done so already.
+The convenience of this current era innovation is hard to deny and it is a sure bet that many more retailers will be onboard, fully taking advantage of this option in the near future, if they have not done so already.